 Gideon nodded, equally reluctant and curious.

+“Then let’s swap stories.
+Perhaps we can help one another.”
 The man stepped closer, the dim light showing his features.
-“The name is Huntley.”
+“The name is Ned Huntley.”

-He was about Gideon’s age, clean-shaven and wearing round wire-rimmed spectacles.
+He was a few years older than Gideon, clean-shaven and wearing round wire-rimmed spectacles.
 He wore a fashionable tweed suit, as if on his way to a shooting party.
-Only the long knife hinted that his quarry was more than grouse.
+Only the long knife hinted his quarry was more than grouse.

 “Why no guns?”
 Gideon asked.